Kroger-Technology/Snow-Globe/README.md

 This next part is the port mapping for traffic.
 Most people send HTTPS -> 443 and HTTP -> 80.
 But we have had cases where this is not true.
 This section allows you to define the traffic and how you want to map it.
 You can define multiple patterns for the url and which port you route traffic.
+This will choose the first matching url pattern defined in the list.
+Order is important here.

 This value is optional an below is the default setting: